The Wildlife Predator Compensation Program provides compensation to ranchers whose livestock are killed or injured by wildlife predators.

 - Keep in mind that wolves, bears and cougars have all been known to scavenge on livestock carcasses.
 If you spot such a predator feeding on your livestock, remember that further investigation is necessary to determine when the livestock may have died and what likely killed it.

-How do I know if a wolf attacked my livestock?
+How to know if a wolf attacked livestock

 - Injuries are most often to the tail, hindquarters and flank, and under and behind the front legs.